How to Grow Garlic: A Step-by-Step Guide

 - It helps to lower blood pressure.

-- It helps to rid of prostrate, colon and stomach cancer cells, giving you better protection against cancer.
+- It helps to rid of prostate, colon and stomach cancer cells, giving you better protection against cancer.

 - It wards off germs and bacteria in the body.

-- Garlic also have many nutrients including potassium, chromium, sulphides, vitamins B and C and selenium.
+- Garlic also has many nutrients including potassium, chromium, sulphides, vitamins B and C and selenium.

 - Scientific research has found that garlic contains an antimicrobial compound which prevents the formation of nitrosamine, which is a carcinogen.
 Carcinogens often lead to cancer.

-Here is an excellent fact to know when buying garlic.
-It has been found that 90% of store bought garlic has been radiated on to prevent it from germinating.
-So that means that if you buy garlic from your supermarket, it will more than likely not grow.
+Here is an excellent fact to know when buying garlic: It has been found that 90% of store-bought garlic has been radiated on to prevent it from germinating.
+That means that if you buy garlic from your supermarket, it will more than likely not grow.

 What You Will Need

 To grow garlic, you will need some basic items including garden tools, garlic cloves and fertiliser.
 You will probably have some of the garden tools in your garage, if not you can buy them on Amazon or at your local garden centre.